Visit the Drakensberg, South Africa

 You can also go trout fishing or try a more exhilarating activity such as white-water rafting.

 Spending time in this landscape, you can almost sense its age.
-For millennia, it has captured the human imagination, including that of the San Bushmen, indigenous hunter-gatherers who roamed this area thousands of years ago.
+For millennia, it has captured the human imagination, including that of the San People, indigenous hunter-gatherers who roamed this area thousands of years ago.

 You can join guided trips to see some of the rock paintings they left behind, which have lined the walls of caves for more than 2,000 years.
 Illustrations range from animals of the time, including the eland you still see today, to human figures and symbols that are open to interpretation.